wmazurwat/react-audiogram/README.md

-# Getting Started with Create React App
+# Audiogram

+An audiogram is a graph that shows the audible threshold for standardized frequencies as measured by an audiometer.
+The Y axis represents intensity measured in decibels and the X axis represents frequency measured in hertz.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: